Qballjos/Homey-Servarr/CONTRIBUTING.md

-# Contributing to Servarr Flow Control
+# Contributing to Servarr Control Hub

-Thank you for your interest in contributing to Servarr Flow Control!
+Thank you for your interest in contributing to Servarr Control Hub!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct